-— 2014 ICC E2 Commercial Electrical Inspector Certification Course!
+Pass the 2014 ICC E2 Commercial Electrical Inspector Exam!

 Get your ICC E2 Commercial Electrical Inspector Certification.
-We provide you with everything required to PASS THE ICC E2 EXAM.
-Our 100% money-back guarantee backs this course.
+We provide you with the study materials required to PASS THE ICC E2 EXAM.
+Our money-back guarantee backs this course.

-STUDY our “Navigating the 2014 NEC: A Code Primer – For the ICC E2 Commercial Electrical Inspector Exam”.
-This manual will familiarize you with the structure of the code contained within the ten chapters of the NEC.
+STUDY our “Navigating the 2014 NEC: A Code Primer – For the ICC E2 Commercial Electrical Inspector Exam“.
+This eManual will familiarize you with the code’s structure within the nine chapters of the NEC.
 National Electrical Code Code.